Welcome to the Graduate School at Princeton University

 Life at Princeton

-Your safety is important to Princeton University.
+Safety is important to Princeton University.
 In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act”), all prospective and current employees and students are invited to read the University’s Annual Security and Fire Safety Report at: http://publicsafety.princeton.edu/clery/annual-safety-fire-reports.
-The Report outlines the University’s safety and security policies, crime prevention efforts, fire safety information, and statistics on certain crimes.
+This Report outlines the University’s safety and security policies, crime prevention efforts, fire safety information, and statistics on certain crimes.
 A paper copy is available upon request at the Department of Public Safety, 200 Elm Drive, at the Communications Center window.